ds-vologdin/otus-software-architect/task05/README.md

 ### Refresh token

 Refresh token provides create a new access token.
-Them have a long lifetime, unlike access tokens.
+It has a long lifetime, unlike access tokens.
 ### Access token

 Access tokens provide access to services.